 Once you are tagged as a pattern day trader by your brokerage, you will not be allowed to day trade until your account meets the $25,000 minimum.
 In order to completely meet the minimum fund requirements of equity and margin-calls, the minimum requirements must remain in your account for two business days following the close of business when deposited.

-What if I’m not a consistent day trader?
+What if I’m not a Consistent Day Trader?

-Usually, once your broker tags you as a pattern day trader, they will continue to see you as a day trader, even if you don’t day trade for a week due to your previous trading.
+In most cases, once your broker tags you as a pattern day trader, they will continue to see you as a day trader, even if you don’t day trade for a week due to your previous trading.
 If you have stopped day trading, you may want to contact your broker to discuss your options if you want to continue trading or investing in the stock market.

 If you plan on day trading, it’s important to understand the Pattern Day Trader rule, especially as you are building your account to meet the minimum.
 If your number of day trades exceeds four trades and it exceeds 6% of all of your trades, your account will be tagged as a day trader and you’ll have to meet the equity requirement to continue trading.